Europlanetarium Genk

-The Europlanetarium Genk is a people's observatory and planetarium in Genk, Belgium.
+The Europlanetarium Genk is a public observatory and planetarium in Genk, Belgium.

-How it began
+History

+Observatory

-Lode Vanhoutte from Genk started the Young Researchers for Genk following the Moon landing in 1969.
+Lode Vanhoutte started the Jonge Onderzoekers (young researchers) group in Genk following the Moon landing in 1969.
 They did popular scientific work and studied many subjects.
-Astronomy turned out to be the most interesting one, and they found a home base with the Association for Astronomy (AFA).
+Astronomy gathered the most interest, and in 1972 they joined the Vereniging Voor Sterrenkunde (Association for Astronomy, abbreviated VVS) as the youth organization JVS-Descartes.
 The observatories of Grimbergen and Hove had already been operating for many years at that time.
-The AFA and especially Armand Pien (former television weatherman) suggested expanding to a full people's observatory in every Flemish province.
-Some people thought of placing the third Flemish people's observatory in Genk.
-At first, there would be a small ground-floor observatory, but the plans grew constantly.
+The VVS, and especially Armand Pien (former television weatherman), suggested establishing a public observatory in every Flemish province.
+Genk was proposed for the third Flemish public observatory.

-Definite plans

-The promotion of the people's observatory started in 1977.
-The idea of a small observatory was then converted into a larger-scale plan with a professional style.
-A course of General Astronomy for novices started in 1979, while a small group of members occupied themselves with the business side of the foundation of the observatory.

-Meanwhile, the revamped plans of the observatory contained a dome building and an exhibition space.
+The plan to construct a public observatory was first promoted in 1977.
+It was initially planned to build a small observatory, but the proposal grew to a larger-scale observatory with a professional style.
+A course teaching General Astronomy for novices started in 1979, while a small group of VVS members worked on founding the observatory.
+The plans of the observatory included a dome building and an exhibition space.
 The actual dome and telescope room would be 5 m (16,40 feet) above the ground floor.
-This room is in contrast with the "classic observatories" square with a ring beam in the ceiling that supports the dome.
-It was decided to build the dome locally in order to keep the prices down and maintain a good relationship with the municipality.
+This is in contrast with a "classic observatory", which is square with a ring beam in the ceiling that supports the dome.
+It was decided to build the dome locally to keep the prices down and maintain a good relationship with the municipality.

-Opening

 The building was finished in 1983.
 The active members of the observatory finished beside the self-built dome, which was also a large part of the interior design.
 The eventual opening was in 1984.

-The geological garden Georama was officially occupied on 9 July 1988, and with this, a special, valuable link was added to the chain of attractive elements that make this colorful municipality an attraction of Limburg par excellence.
-Georama is truly a unique and informative scheme.
-A scientific image of 570 million years of geological history is reproduced here in an utmost pleasant style, and in such a way that it captivates and appeals to specialists, students, or passers-by.
+A geological garden was added 9 July 1988, which includes a coalmine shaft display in connection with the city's history.